xiaofanliang/starter-hugo-academic/content/project/miaoqianzhijie/index.md

 * How can we re-assess the “benefits” of transit connectivity from the perspectives of the locals?
 * How might this research help promote a more civic-centered, well-rounded outcome for the street, even if we cannot stop the demolishment?

 We conceptualize the social impacts as the inability to transfer daily life activities, maintain current social networks, and relive memories.
 We designed a spatially embedded survey through the Maptionnaire platform, where citizens can leave marks on the maps that highlight their visits to various places on the street and comment on the trip purpose, trip companion, and the replacement for the visit if the place is demolished.
 We also allowed citizens to share concrete memories, how the demolishment will impact their personal lives, and suggestions of alternatives in the survey.
+We also collected origin-destination flow data from the Guangzhou Metro and analyze how the newly built metro station may or may not benefit the locals.

 This research is under a greater civic research movement that happened locally, organized by [Miaoqianzhi ‘jie’ Research Group](https://mp.weixin.qq.com/s/NPAoUNv3VwDk0pHFYif1PQ).
 The research group is founded by Friendly Cities Lab PhD Xiaofan Liang and has a Chinese WeChat account that published work conducted by research volunteers.
 So far, the research group has produced 1) a full set of shapefiles for every store on the street, 2) an archive of the store type, name, address, year, and storefront photos, 3) a research report concerning the first round of survey distribution, 4) a pack of six postcards picturing Miaoqianzhi ‘jie’, 5) two oral history interviews, and 6) passenger flow and mode counts for a sampled period of time.